 Credit risk is a risk that a financial loss will be incurred if a counterparty to a transaction does not fulfill its financial obligations as agreed.
-Financial instruments that potentially subject the Company to credit risk consist of cash and accounts receivable.
-The Company deposits cash and cash equivalents with high credit quality financial institutions as determined by rating agencies.
+Financial instruments that potentially subject the Company to credit risk consist of cash, and accounts receivable, which are the maximum amounts exposed to credit risk.
+The Company deposits its cash with high credit quality financial institutions as determined by rating agencies.